-The policy provides that the Trust's gearing will not exceed 50%, with gearing being calculated as the Trust's total borrowings divided by the most recent valuation of the Property.
+The policy provides that the Trust's gearing will not exceed 50%, with gearing being calculated as the Trust's total borrowings divided by total assets.

 Further, CFM will not undertake any borrowing for the Trust which would cause the interest cover ratio of the Trust to fall below 2 times.